Summary page for Ishkur, the Sumerian god of storm, wind, and justice.

 Worship Places:

-He had temples in cities like Babylon, Sippar, Nippur, Ur, and Uruk.
+Had temples in major Mesopotamian cities, including Sippar, Nippur, Ur, and Uruk.

 Rituals & Divinations: